Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Theoretical performance

 A summary of the theoretical performance of dLTQueue is provided in @theo-perf-dltqueue, which is already shown in @summary-of-distributed-mpscs.
+In the following discussion, $R$ means remote operations and $L$ means local operations.

 #figure(
   kind: "table",
   supplement: "Table",
-  caption: [Theoretical performance summary of dLTQueue.], table(
+  caption: [Theoretical performance summary of dLTQueue. $R$ means remote operations and $L$ means local operations.], table(
     columns: (1fr, 1.5fr),
     table.header(